 Section 3 below contains details relevant to our handling of both types of information.

-Certain data provided by Aristotle for some of our Services may include information obtained from the Death Master File (DMF) made available by the US Department of Commerce National Technical Information Service (NTIS) and subject to regulations found at 15 CFR Part 1110.
-All Aristotle clients are required to comply with all applicable laws and, if a client is granted access to DMF data, the client certifies compliance with 15 CFR Part 1110.
+Certain data we provide for some of our Integrity Services may include information obtained from the Death Master File (DMF) made available by the US Department of Commerce National Technical Information Service (NTIS) and subject to regulations found at 15 CFR Part 1110.
+All Aristotle customers are required to comply with all applicable laws and, if a client is granted access to DMF data, the client certifies compliance with 15 CFR Part 1110.
 The client’s failure to comply with 15 CFR Part 1110 may subject the client to penalties under 15 CFR 1110.200 of $1,000 for each disclosure or use, up to a maximum of $250,000 in penalties per calendar year.